Bib Gourmand-awarded Low-Key Ramen Dining, With a High-Quality Twist

-Situated a stones through from Kyoto’s main thoroughfare, this inconspicuous restaurant serves ramen with Kyoto pork or A4 Rank Wagyu beef, with freshly-sliced dry bonito flakes in an ultra-thin 0.01mm cut, and homemade noodles made from two kinds of Hokkaido wheat and mixed with whole grain ground stone.
-The dashi broth is of particular note also, the heart and soul of the soup that is a delicious umami-filled broth with depth, made from 100% seafood stock blending several types of ingredients at a low temperature to extract the essential umami flavour.
-Extra toppings in the soup include white hair leek, bamboo shoots, to a seasoned boiled egg.
-What was additionally impressive, was their selection of drinks that included fresh Nashi Pear Juice, Homemade Green Smoothie, Ginger Ale (made from Japan Spring Water), to Asahi SuperDry Bottled Beer.
+Situated a stones throw from Kyoto’s main thoroughfare, this inconspicuous restaurant serves Japanese-style noodles with Kyoto pork or A4 Rank Wagyu beef with freshly-sliced dry bonito flakes in an ultra-thin 0.01mm cut.
+The noodles are homemade, crafted from two kinds of Hokkaido wheat and mixed with whole grain ground stone.
+The dashi broth is of particular note also, the heart and soul of the soup that holds a delicious umami-filled silkiness with depth, made from 100% seafood stock blending several types of ingredients at a low temperature to extract the essential umami flavour.
+Extra toppings include white hair leek, bamboo shoots, to a seasoned boiled egg.
+What was additionally impressive, is their selection of drinks that includes fresh Nashi Pear Juice, Homemade Green Smoothie, Ginger Ale (made from Japan Spring Water), to Asahi SuperDry Bottled Beer.
 Furthermore, additional side rice bowls in portions small, medium and large were on the menu, offering Grilled Thin Slicer Pork on Rice, to Rice with Grilled Scallops and Tofu with Mayo, or Grilled Wagyu Beef on Rice.

-Established in 2013, Menya Inoichi was awarded a Bib Gourmand award in the 2021 Michelin Guide, and is currently found in two locations in Kyoto, in Ebisunocho and Hanare.
-I cannot speak more highly about this low-key yet incredibly high quality restaurant, a sincere casual drop-in favourite in Kyoto.
+Established in 2013, Menya Inoichi was awarded Bib Gourmand in the 2021 Michelin Guide and is currently found in two locations in Kyoto; in Ebisunocho and Hanare.
+I cannot speak more highly about this low-key yet incredibly high quality restaurant, a sincere and favourite casual drop-in in Kyoto.

 542 Ebisunocho, Shimogyo Ward